Last Updated on

 However it has disappeared as a breeding species around home.
-In sunshine, they often stood out being bright canary yellow – the ‘yellow bird of the gorse’.
+In sunshine, they often stood out being bright canary yellow - the ‘yellow bird of the gorse’ - Melyn yr Eithin, although an older name is Gwas y Neidr - meaning "Servant of the Snake".
 I’m sad not to hear it’s jingle of …. ‘a little bit of bread and no cheese’ ….. as I walk the lanes around home anymore.
 It epitomised the sound of Summer.

-Richard Jefferies once wrote ‘There is sunshine in the song – I remember the Yellowhammer most, whose colour, like that of the wild flowers and the sky, has never faded from my memory’.
+Richard Jefferies fondly remembers the Yellowhammer most from his boyhood - ‘There is sunshine in the song – and whose colour, like that of the wild flowers and the sky, has never faded from my memory’.

 ‘The colour of the yellowhammer appears brighter in spring and early summer: the bird is aglow with a beautiful and brilliant, yet soft yellow, pleasantly shaded with brown.
 He perches on the upper boughs of the hawthorn or on a rail, coming up from the corn as if to look around him—for he feeds chiefly on the ground—and uttering two or three short notes.
 His plumage gives a life and tint to the hedge, contrasting so brightly with the vegetation and with other birds.
 His song is but a few bars repeated, yet it has a pleasing and soothing effect in the drowsy warmth of summer’.